Informasjonsforvaltning/fdk/applications/search/README.md

 # Search

 Frontend built on React and the SearchKit module.
 Tests are written with Mocha and Enzyme.
 ESLint with AirBnB used for linting.

+The SearchKit module is a suite of UI components built in React, [Searchkit](http://docs.searchkit.co/stable/)

+Most of the SearchKit UI components are extended in this application with custom UI components.